Abhasjaiswal/Abhasjaiswal/README.md

 <h3 align="center">A computer science undergraduate student passionate about Data science and cloud computing </h3>

 - 🔭 I’m in my 1st year in B.tech CSE course in UPES, Dehradun.
+- Currently working as a Technical core committee member at UPES-CSI ( Computer society of India )
 - 🌱 I’m presently learning C , C++ and DSA.
-- 💬My hobbies are singing and reading books